WAAAlex1/agile-hw/lab8/README.md

 How large must the bound be to verify the counter?
 Make the check fail by changing the properties and explore when the failure is not covered with a too small bound.

+Explore other available functions in https://www.javadoc.io/static/edu.berkeley.cs/chiseltest_2.12/0.5.5/chiseltest/formal/index.html

+## Test a Queue

+The source `MyQueue.scala` has initial steps to implement a queue, e.g., the class definition and IO definition and a single buffer component.
+Use that buffer to implement a bubble queue (e.g., an element is moved forward when the next position is empty) of depth given as parameter.

+`MyQueueTest.scala` implements a simgle test for the queue.
+Use that test to get your implementation started.
+Add a test for the latency of the queue (the element needs to bubble from the input to the output).

+Then write formal verification in `MyQueueVerify.scala`.

+Write a test plan on what should be checked formally.
+Examples are:

+- An element that is enqueued will eventually be dequeued.
+- The order of elements is preserved (FIFO).
+- Full and empty conditions are correctly handled.

+## Use Chisel Formal on your own Design!

+Find at least one feature that you can formally verify on your own Chisel design.